-- Sports Betting: Sports book and online betting have not been authorized in Missouri to dates, but we are monitoring legislative action with respect to these activities.
+- Sports Betting: Sports book and online betting have not been authorized in Missouri to date, but we are monitoring legislative action with respect to these activities.
 We have also reviewed contingent sports book contracts for sports book activities to be operated in Missouri should the activity be authorized.

 - Sweepstakes Legal Reviews and Opinions: Our gaming practice has also included providing reviews, legal opinions and rules drafting for sweepstakes, that is, promotional giveaways, raffles and fund-raisers conducted by businesses and charitable organizations.